vvscode/docs/docs/voice/voice-for-js/calling-2.md

 For callbacks, hangup and other methods on the call object when performing a video call, please reference the API docs for audio-only calls.

 ## Group calling

-[block:callout]
-{
-  "type": "warning",
+> **WARNING: Beta**
+>
-  "body": "The Sinch JS SDK group calling feature is still under development and not suitable for a production environment", "title": "Beta"
+> The Sinch JS SDK group calling feature is still under development and not suitable for a production environment
-}
-[/block]

 Group calling allows participants to broadcast their presence to a particular “conference room”, upon which all participants already online will automatically add the new participant to the call.
 This results in a flexible “all-to-all” video conferencing solution.

 For starting the sinchClient with the capability of making a group call, the capability “multiCall” must be set.